- 1 1/2 cups gluten-free all-purpose flour

-- Grease and line a medium loaf pan with parchment paper
+- Preheat and Line: Pre-heat oven to 350F (175C).
+Grease and line a 9×5 inch loaf pan with parchment paper

-- Add eggs in and whisk until pale and frothy
+- Whisk Eggs: Add eggs in and whisk until pale and frothy

-- Add yogurt and vanilla vanilla extract and mix well
+- Mix: Add yogurt and vanilla vanilla extract and mix well

-- Sift in gluten-free all-purpose flour, baking powder and salt and then whisk well until combined
+- Add Dry Ingredients: Sift in gluten-free all-purpose flour, baking powder and salt and then whisk well until combined

-- Allow cake to cool before removing from pan and slicing
+- Cool and Slice: Allow cake to cool before removing from pan and slicing

 Yogurt: If you are lactose-intolerant, you can swap out the Greek yogurt for coconut yogurt or other non-dairy yogurt.
 Just make sure not to include the whey to prevent the batter from being to wet.